 Living with us

-We have two processes in place to apply for housing, one for first-time freshmen (A freshman is a student who is applying to ASU while enrolled in high school or a student who has not attended college since high school graduation) and another for transfer, continuing and graduate students (A transfer student is anyone applying for admission to ASU who has attended a college or university after high school graduation).
-Most students who completed courses while still in high school (dual enrollment) are considered freshmen.
+To apply for housing, log in to the My Housing portal and select the First-time freshmen or transfer, continuing and graduate students application.
+First-time freshmen (students who are applying for admission to ASU while enrolled in high school or a student who has not attended college since high school graduation).
+Transfer, continuing and graduate students ( students who are applying for admission to ASU and has previously attended a college or university after high school graduation).
+Most students who have completed courses while still in high school (dual enrollment) are considered freshmen.

 Applying for housing is completed in two phases.
 Once you access the My Housing portal, the first phase is to complete your housing application.
 The second phase gives you access to our roommate finder tool and allows you to self-select the room of your preference.
 During the second phase, you will also be selecting your meal plan.
 Meal plans are required for all freshmen and some upper class communities.
 Through our system you will be asked to review and agree to the terms of our License Agreement for the full academic year.
 Please make sure you carefully read this document.